Fact check: Far right claim media inflating size of protests – DW – 01/22/2024

 This animation clearly illustrates the point.

-Moreover, German press agency dparesponded to Höcke by noting that it had used the same photo as ZDF, and adding that it had not been manipulated (archived here)
+Moreover, German press agency dpa has responded to Höcke by noting that it had taken the photo used by ZDF, and adding that it had not been manipulated (archived here).

 This was only one of several similar examples in which social media users, especially AfD sympathizers, shared pictures they claimed had been doctored to make crowds appear larger.